 DiRubbo can be heard on a number of artist’s CD’s including: trombonist Steve Davis’ eight recordings: The Jaunt; Crossfire; Vibe Up!; Systems Blue; Outlook; Live at Smalls, Images and Gettin’ It Done.
 His other recorded sideman work includes dates with Mario Pavone, Jim Rotondi, Andrew Adair, Dezron Douglas, Brian Charette, Craig Wuepper, Lauren Sevian and Hiromi Kasuga, and can be heard on the Fresh Sounds, Criss Cross, Double Time Jazz, Steeplechase and Knitting Factory labels.

 DiRubbo’s CD’s as a leader include several quintet and quartet dates: From the Inside Out (Sharp Nine Records 1999); Keep Steppin’ (Criss Cross Jazz 2001); Human Spirit (Criss Cross Jazz 2003); New York Accent: Live at the Kitano (Cellar Live 2007) with Mabern; Repercussion (Posi-Tone Records 2009); Chronos (Posi-Tone Records 2011), an organ trio date with Brian Charrette and drummer Rudy Royston, Four Hands, One Heart (2011) on his new Ksanti Records label, a stunning duet with Fort Apache pianist Larry Willis – who also worked with Jackie McLean, and his latest quintet recording Threshold (Ksanti 2014) who Brent Black of Critical Jazz calls: “One of the best of 2014”, and his latest critically acclaimed live recording on the SmallLIVE label “Mike DiRubbo Quartet: Live at Smalls” (2018).

 DiRubbo has been featured in articles, reviews, and interviews in magazines such as Saxophone Journal, Jazziz, Hothouse, Jazz Times, Downbeat, Jazz Journal, Cadence, Swing Journal, The Sax, Jazz Folio, JazzWise, All Music Guide and All About Jazz.

-In addition to being an improviser of the first order, DiRubbo is an active and engaged educator and teaches at several institutions including Sacred Heart University and The Litchfield Jazz Camp and is a guest instructor at William Paterson University, New York University, Baldwin Wallace University, The New School, Loyola University (New Orleans) and the Jackie McLean Institute.
+In addition to being an improviser of the first order, DiRubbo is an active and engaged educator and teaches at several institutions including Sacred Heart University and The Litchfield Jazz Camp and has guest instructed at William Paterson University, SUNY Purchase, New York University, Baldwin Wallace University, The New School, Loyola University (New Orleans) and the Jackie McLean Institute.